Irenaean theodicy: Origen

 Early Christian theologian Origen also presented suffering as necessary for the development of human beings.
 Theologian Mark Scott has argued that John Hick's theodicy is more closely aligned with Origen's beliefs than Irenaeus' and ought to be called an "Origenian theodicy".
 Origen used two metaphors for the world: it is a school and a hospital for souls, with God as Teacher and Physician, in which suffering plays both an educative and healing role.
-Through an allegorical reading of Exodus and the books of Solomon, Origen casts human development as a progression though a series of stages which take place in this life and after death.
+Through an allegorical reading of Exodus and the books of Solomon, Origen casts human development as a progression through a series of stages which take place in this life and after death.
 Origen believed that all humans will eventually reach heaven as the logical conclusion of God being 'all in all'.
 Hell is a metaphor for the purification of our souls: our sinful nature goes to 'Hell' and our original nature, created by God, goes to heaven.
 Scott argues that significant aspects of Origen's theology mean that there is a stronger continuation between it and Hick's theodicy.
 These aspects are Origen's allegorical treatment of Adam and Eve, the presentation of the world as a hospital or schoolroom, the progression he advocates of the human soul, and his universalism.